alamorre/fellow-core/README.md

 ```

 ### Getting Started
-Checkout this repo, start a virtualenv, install dependencies, then setup database:
+Steps: Checkout this repo, install dependencies, setup database then run.

 ```
 # Enter the codebase